 This includes a comprehensive process for the planning, funding and delivery of complex urban development projects – called Specified Development Projects (SDP).

-Projects considered for assessment as a potential SDP
+The Sunfield development was not selected for assessment as a potential SDP.

-September 2022 Western Corridor, Tauranga Selected for assessment Western Corridor report [PDF, 1.7 MB]
+September 2022 Western Corridor, Tauranga Western Corridor report [PDF, 1.7 MB] Project not established [PDF, 26 KB]

 What is a Specified Development Project (SDP)?